Rituximab (By injection)

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.
 Non-live vaccines may be given at least 4 weeks before starting rituximab.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before giving you this medicine.
 Use an effective form of birth control during treatment with this medicine and for at least 12 months after your last dose.

 - Do not breastfeed during treatment with this medicine and for at least 6 months after the last dose.

 - Tell your doctor if you have kidney disease, liver disease (including hepatitis B), chest pain (angina), heart disease, lung problems, immune system problems (including hypogammaglobulinemia), any type of infection, or a history of chest pain (angina) or heart rhythm problems.

 - This medicine may cause the following problems:

 - Serious skin and mouth reactions (including paraneoplastic pemphigus, Stevens-Johnson syndrome, lichenoid dermatitis, vesiculobullous dermatitis, and toxic epidermal necrolysis)